Sammy Moore

-Samuel Leslie Moore (born 7 September 1987) is a former English professional footballer who is currently manager of Faversham Town.
+Samuel Leslie Moore (born 7 September 1987) is an English former professional footballer who is currently the manager of Potters Bar Town.

 He made his league debut for Ipswich Town at the age of 19.
 He went on to play for both Brentford and Stevenage for short spells before signing for non-league side Dover Athletic with whom he remained for two seasons.
 Dover Athletic proved unable to offer Moore his demands for full-time football however, and he moved to Conference side AFC Wimbledon.
 At the end of AFC Wimbledon's first season in League Two, Moore was voted Player of the Year 2011–12 by "Dons" fans.
 His contract was not renewed at the end of the 2014–15 season, and he subsequently signed for League Two side Leyton Orient.

 Playing career

 Early years

 Moore was born in Deal, Kent and was educated at nearby Dover College.
 He joined the Charlton Athletic Academy at the age of 8, before being sold to the Chelsea Academy at the age of 14 on 1 July 2002 for a fee of £35,200.
 He remained with Chelsea for two years before joining the academy of Championship side Ipswich Town on a free transfer on 1 July 2004.
 The young midfielder quickly integrated himself into the Ipswich Town under–18s squad, and would receive his biggest honour for the club by being a member of the team that won the 2004–05 FA Youth Cup by beating Southampton 3–2 on aggregate on 23 April 2005 in front of a crowd of 14,889 at Portman Road.
 He signed his first professional contract with Ipswich Town on 1 July 2006, which would keep him at the club for two seasons.
 The young midfielder made his Football League debut for the club in a 3–1 win over Sunderland on 23 September 2006 as an 89th minute substitute for Matt Richards, in what would prove to be his only senior appearance for "The Blues".

 On 25 July 2007, it was announced that Moore would join League Two side Brentford on an initial one-month loan deal.
 On 11 August 2007, Moore made his debut for Brentford in a 1–1 draw with Mansfield Town.
 On 15 August 2007, it was announced that Brentford manager Terry Butcher had extended Moore's loan spell with "The Bees" until 7 January 2008.
 Moore scored his first Football League goal for Brentford on 22 September 2007 in a 2–0 win over Chester City.
 Moore also scored the winning goal in a 1–0 victory over Lincoln City on 27 October 2007.
 Moore made his 20th and last appearance for "The Bees" on 5 January 2008 in a 1–0 win over Shrewsbury Town.
 After returning to Ipswich Town, Moore was released by manager Jim Magilton on 24 January 2008 after being told that he had no future with the club.